Expo Centre Sharjah: History and overview

 Sheikh Salem Al Qassimi, the chairman of Al Batha, a conglomerate that owned Expo Centre Sharjah appointed a veteran exhibition manager Mr. Stefan Kemball to manage the exhibition ground at its now new location in Al Khan district Sharjah.
 By this time the popularity of public events started to recede as more and more shopping malls started to emerge in neighboring emirate of Dubai.
-Which provided air-conditioned shopping with free parking thus fast becoming the preferred evening out venues for the population.
 Stefan Kemball whose experience was all in managing trade events was less equipped to manage a public shows entity effectively.
 This resulted in regular losses and Sheikh Salem decided to sell the company to Sharjah Chamber of Commerce and industry as approved by H.H.
 Dr. Sheikh Sultan Al Qassimi, the Ruler of Sharjah.
 Expo Centre Sharjah was sold along with its granted land in Al Khan district to Sharjah Chamber of Commerce and industry (SCCI) in 1991 for a Lump sum amount with management and assets.